jhurreaq/jhurreaq.github.io/index.md

 ## About me

-I am a researcher who recently joined the group of Jun.-Prof. Dr.-Ing.
-Henning Wessels at the Institute for Computational Modeling in Civil Engineering [(IRMB)](https://www.tu-braunschweig.de/irmb), which is part of the Technische Universität Braunschweig.
+I am a researcher who recently joined the group of Prof. Dr.-Ing.
+Henning Wessels at the Institute of Applied Mechanics [(IAM)]([https://www.tu-braunschweig.de/irmb](https://www.tu-braunschweig.de/irmb/ddm)), which is part of the Technische Universität Braunschweig.

 I earned my Bachelor's degree in Control Engineering from Universidad Nacional de Colombia in 2013.
 Subsequently, I received both my Master's and Ph.D. degrees in Engineering and Chemical Engineering, respectively, from Universidad de Antioquia — the former in 2017 and the latter in 2020.